lambda-science/IMPatienT/README.md

 ## IMPatienT🗂️ Abstract

 **Background**
-Medical acts such as imaging leads most of the time to the production of several medical text reports to describe relevant findings.
-Such process induce multimodality in patient data by linking image data to free-text data.
-Multimodal data have become central to drive research and improve diagnosis of patients.
-Exploiting patients’ data is challenging as the ecosystem of tools is fragmented depending on the type of data to exploit (image, text, genetic), the task to perform (digitization, processing, exploration) and the domain of interest (clinical phenotype, histology…).
-There is a strong need for a simple, comprehensive, and flexible platform.
+Medical acts, such as imaging, generally lead to the production of several medical text reports that describe the relevant findings.
+Such processes induce multimodality in patient data by linking image data to free-text data and consequently, multimodal data have become central to drive research and improve diagnosis of patients.
+However, the exploitation of patient data is challenging as the ecosystem of available analysis tools is fragmented depending on the type of data (images, text, genetic sequences), the task to be performed (digitization, processing, exploration) and the domain of interest (clinical phenotype, histology…).
+To address the challenges, the analysis tools need to be integrated in a simple, comprehensive, and flexible platform.
 **Results**
-In this paper, we present IMPatienT (d**I**gitize **M**ultimodal **PATIEN**t da**T**a), a free and open-source web application to digitize, process and explore multimodal patient data.
-IMPatienT has a modular architecture, composed of four components to: (i) create a standard vocabulary for a domain (ii) digitize and process free-text data by mapping it to a set of standard terms, (iii) annotate images and perform image segmentation and (iv) generate an automatic visualization dashboard to provide insight on the data and perform automatic diagnosis suggestions.
-Finally, we showcased IMPatienT on a corpus of 40 simulated muscle biopsy reports of congenital myopathy patients.
+Here, we present IMPatienT (d**I**gitize **M**ultimodal **PATIEN**t da**T**a), a free and open-source web application to digitize, process and explore multimodal patient data.
+IMPatienT has a modular architecture, including four components to: (i) create a standard vocabulary for a domain, (ii) digitize and process free-text data by mapping it to a set of standard terms, (iii) annotate images and perform image segmentation, and (iv) generate an automatic visualization dashboard to provide insight on the data and perform automatic diagnosis suggestions.
+Finally, we demonstrate the usefulness of IMPatienT on a corpus of 40 simulated muscle biopsy reports of congenital myopathy patients.
 **Conclusions**
 IMPatienT is a platform to digitize, process and explore patient data that can handle image and free-text data.
-As it relies on user-designed standard vocabulary, it is highly flexible to fit any domain of research and can be used as a patient registry for exploratory data analysis (EDA).
+As it relies on a user-designed vocabulary, it can be adapted to fit any domain of research and can be used as a patient registry for exploratory data analysis (EDA).
 A demo instance of the application is available at https://impatient.lbgi.fr.

 ## Setup guides